RealKinetic/locust_k8s/Blog_part_1.md

 Load Testing with Locust
 ========================

 We believe it's critical to test our systems under load to attempt to understand the impact of system traffic.
-Not only the increase traffic but also the different styles of traffic.
-From bursty where a wall of traffic comes within a few minutes or even seconds to traffic that increases more uniformly.
+Not only increases in traffic but also the different styles of steady traffic.
+From bursty, where a wall of traffic comes within a few minutes or even seconds, to traffic that increases uniformly.

 Generating load to exercise our system helps us understand how to configure our system.
 The different characteristics of activity can have a significant impact on how we both design and configure our systems.
-For example on a system like Google App Engine Google gives us the ability to configure how many idle machines (they call them instances) Google will provision beyond currently active instances.
+For example: Google App Engine gives us the ability to configure how many idle machines (“instances”) Google will provision beyond currently active instances.
 This allows us to have a buffer of machines to take on load if a wall of traffic hits.
-We can also configure how long a request since sits in the pending queue waiting for an instance to open up for use.
-In a latency sensitive environment we may configure this number to be quite low, combined with adding a buffer of idle instances when new traffic comes in it spends a short amount of time in the queue as the scheduler quickly sees that there are no available instances but thankfully instead of waiting for the instances to be spun up our traffic can be routed to the idle instances that have already been spun up.
+We can also configure how long a request sits in the pending queue waiting for an instance.
+In a latency sensitive environment we may configure this number to be quite low, then add a buffer of idle instances.
+When new traffic comes in, the scheduler routes it to the idle instances that have already been spun up.
 The negative of this of course is the cost of our application will go up.
-We may be over provisioned and now have wasted compute costs.
+We may be over provisioned, wasting compute costs.

-Load testing allows us to create artificial usage of our system that we hope to closely mimic to real life use cases.
+Load testing allows us to create artificial usage of our system mimicking  real usage.
 To do this we want to use our existing APIs in the same manner that our clients do.
-This means using realistic data and creating usage patterns similar to production.
-Or if we have not yet released our system we may replicate traffic based off our testing, demos or betas.
-Thankfully there are existing tools such as [Locust](http://locust.io/) that allow us to more easily create these test scenarios.
-The rest of this post walks us through installing and configuring Locust.
-As well as creating a simple test scenario against a simple server.
-In part two we will then take this same Locust setup and combine it with Google Container Engine (Google's hosted Kubernetes) to give ourselves a system that can distribute out over multiple machines and replicate significant amounts of traffic.
+This means using production logs to build realistic usage patterns .
+If we have not yet released our system we could also analyze traffic to our test instances, demos or betas.
+Existing tools like [Locust](http://locust.io/) allow us to more easily create these test scenarios.
+The rest of this post walks us through installing Locust and creating a simple test scenario against a real server.
+In part two we will then take this same Locust setup and combine it with Google Container Engine (Google-hosted Kubernetes) to give ourselves a system that can distribute over multiple machines and replicate significant amounts of traffic.

 # Locust

 ## What is Locust

-The Locust documentation does a good job encapsulating what Locus provides.
-I've quoted the high level description below but you can visit [their](http://docs.locust.io/en/latest/what-is-locust.html) documentation site here to learn more.
+I've quoted Locust’s high level description below but you can visit [their](http://docs.locust.io/en/latest/what-is-locust.html) documentation site here to learn more.

   Locust is an easy-to-use, distributed, user load testing tool.
 It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle.